Milkitic/KeyASIO.Net/README.md

 # KeyASIO.Net
 Low-latency and safe osu! audio playback experience (ASIO support).

 **NOTE:** The `OsuMode` in the configuration use [ORTDP](https://github.com/OsuSync/OsuRTDataProvider) to read(only) osu's memory, but it will not modify the memory.
 The ORTDP is commonly used for broadcasting and approved by peppy, so it's relatively safe.
-But I still can't guarantee that nothing will happen.
-Do at your own risk :#.
+But I still can't guarantee that nothing will happen, so I should still say please do at your own risk :#.

 ## Overview
 ![overview](docs/overview.png)